-The PPI plan supports the following organizational goals.
+The PPI plan supports the following organizational goals:

-- Quality: Hold ourselves accountable for achieving superior outcomes. - Staff: Engage people from a strength based perspective. - Finance: Be good financial stewards. - External Relations: Build strong and lasting relationships. - Growth and Transformation/Operations: Have the courage to innovate and change.
+- Quality: Hold ourselves accountable for achieving superior outcomes - Staff: Engage people from a strength-based perspective - Finance: Be good financial stewards - External Relations: Build strong and lasting relationships - Growth and Transformation/Operations: Have the courage to innovate and change

-Perpetual Performance Improvement Process - Developing Operating Plans and Balanced Scorecards
+Perpetual Performance Improvement Process - Developing Operating Plans and Balanced Scorecard

-The PPI process begins with a review of Eckerd's Strategic Plan and current year performance.
-This analysis, led by the Chief Strategy and Performance Officer with participation by the members of Eckerd's Executive Management Team, results in the development and publication of the Eckerd End of Year Report and Next Year's Operating Plan.
-This Plan outlines notable current year accomplishments, documents the current year's performance against targets, sets performance targets for the upcoming operating year and identifies the execution paths for each Eckerd Spoke that will be pursued to achieve targets while advancing the execution of the Strategic Plan.
+The PPI process begins with a review of Eckerd Connects Strategic Plan and current year performance.
+This analysis, led by the Chief Performance & Quality Officer with participation from members of the Eckerd Connects' Executive Management Team, results in the development and publication of the Eckerd Connects End of Year Report and Next Year's Operating Plan.
+This Plan outlines notable current year accomplishments, documents the current year's performance against targets, sets performance targets for the upcoming operating year, and identifies the execution paths for each Eckerd Connects Spoke that will be pursued to achieve targets while advancing the execution of the Strategic Plan.

-This process is also informed by the Board of Directors who adopts an annual Eckerd Balanced Scorecard.
-Balanced Scorecards are also prepared for the Eckerd Community Alternatives Circuit 6 and Circuit 13 Boards which are subcommittees of the larger Eckerd Board.

-This process also results in the development and adoption of each of the Spoke's Performance Scorecards.
+This process is also informed by the Board of Directors who adopts an annual Eckerd Connects Balanced Scorecard.
+Balanced Scorecards are also prepared for the Eckerd Connects Community Alternatives-Circuit 6 and Circuit 13 Boards, which are subcommittees of the larger Eckerd Connects Board.
+This process results in the development and adoption of each of the Spoke's Performance Scorecards.
 This Scorecard sets performance targets for each of the five major operating responsibilities within that Spoke.

-Upon completion of the Eckerd Operating Plan for the upcoming year, Eckerd's Quality Spoke, led by the Chief Strategy and Performance Officer and Sr. Director Quality with the assistance of the Director of Quality Improvement, Programs and Eckerd's Data and Reporting Unit, produce draft Balanced Scorecards for each of Eckerd's Programs and Networks.
-After all draft scorecards are complete, the Organizational Committee will meet and all Spokes will verify that their measures are accurately reflected on each program scorecard.
+Upon completion of the Eckerd Connects Operating Plan for the upcoming year, Eckerd Connects Quality Spoke, led by the Chief Performance & Quality Officer and Vice President, Innovation and Data, with the assistance of the Director of Innovation, Programs and Eckerd Connects Data and Reporting Unit, produce draft Balanced Scorecard for each of Eckerd Connects' Programs and Networks.
+After all draft Scorecards are complete, the Organizational Committee meets, and all Spokes verify that their measures are accurately reflected on each program Scorecard.
 These Balanced Scorecards are then used by Program and Operations Leadership to produce an Annual Operating Plan for each program.

 During calls between Quality and Operations Leaderships, the performance measures and contractual or Board targets are reviewed and agreed upon.
-These Operating Plans and the Balanced Scorecards they contain, form the basis for reporting and reviewing the performance of every Eckerd program.
+These Operating Plans and the Balanced Scorecard they contain, form the basis for reporting and reviewing the performance of every Eckerd Connects' program.

-These performance targets are also used to develop Annual Staff Performance Goals that are entered into the Eckerd staff development system and serve as the basis for how staff performance is evaluated.
+These performance targets are also used to develop Annual Staff Performance Goals that are entered into the Eckerd Connects' staff development system and serve as the basis for how staff performance is evaluated.